The Association of Former Students: Traditions

 The Association plays a large role in two of the most treasured traditions at Texas A&M: the dispersal of the Aggie Ring, and the annual Aggie Muster.
 The Association also supports many other Aggie traditions; for example, it secures a location for and sets up Midnight Yell Practice and a free tailgate at away football games, and for home games, the Association helps pay security costs for Midnight Yell in Kyle Field.

 Muster

 The roots of Aggie Muster go back to 1883.
 The Association of Former Students supports more than 300 Musters held worldwide on and around April 21.
-The purposes of Muster are for former students to gather in fellowship and to remember comrades who have passed away since the last Muster.
+The purposes of Muster are for former students to gather in fellowship and to remember comrades who have died since the last Muster.
 The Association maintains the annual worldwide Muster Roll; names are added whenever the Association is informed of an Aggie's passing.
 Each Muster primarily calls the names of Aggies who lived in that area; this is also true for the student-run Muster in Reed Arena, which calls primarily the names of students, faculty and staff.
 The Association supplies names to local Musters, maintains a bureau of Muster speakers and provides information and planning packets, as well as mailing thousands of local Muster invitations.